open-contracting/ocdskit/docs/cli/schema.rst

 schema-strict
 -------------

+Adds:
-Adds "minItems" and "uniqueItems" if an array, "minProperties" if an object and "minLength" if a string and "enum", "format" and "pattern" are not set.
+* "minItems" and "uniqueItems" if an array, adds "minProperties" if an object
+* "minLength" if a string and if "enum", "format" and "pattern" aren't set
+* "format": "email" if the key is "email"
+* "minimum": 0 to "quantity", "durationInDays" and "numberOfTenderers fields
+* "required": ["id", "name"] to "Organization" and "OrganizationReference"
+* "required": ["id"] to "Amendment" and "RelatedProcess"

+Removes "integer" from "type" for ID fields.

 Optional arguments: